![]() |

 Silliphant's idea envisioned a sole major sponsor for each career in the series, who would not only underwrite the costs, but who would also provide logistical support and personnel (including cast members) for what would presumably be its area of expertise.
 Thus TWA was signed up to sponsor Airplane Pilot, Airplane Hostess, while the American Dairy Association agreed to handle The Dairy Farmer.
 The first serial was well-received in October 1955, and the ADA looked forward to its turn in the spotlight.
 But Walt Disney and Stirling Silliphant had a major falling out, which ended with the latter leaving the studio.

 After Walt Disney fired Silliphant, the project was cancelled, possibly to avoid legal problems over ownership of the original concept.
-However, since the ADA was an important sponsor, both for the show and Disneyland, Walt didn't want to offend them by completely backing out of the arrangements they had made.
+However, since the ADA was an important sponsor, both for the show and Disneyland, Disney didn't want to offend them by completely backing out of the arrangements they had made.
 There was also a matter of studio pride; schools and teachers had already been informed they would be seeing a series on dairy farming.
 So writer Lillie Hayward and director William Beaudine Sr put a new story together, working in the short time frame before they were to start on The Further Adventures of Spin and Marty.
 How much was used, if any, of Silliphant's original ten-episode storyline is unknown.

-Fern Persons (born 1910), who played Mrs. McCandless, was until recently an active member (and officer) of the Chicago branch of the Screen Actors Guild.
+Fern Persons (1910-2012), who played Mrs. McCandless, was a member and officer of the Chicago branch of the Screen Actors Guild.
 Originally a stage actress, she had done one film and one television series before being hired for this serial.
 She later had an extensive career as a character actress, appearing in films like Risky Business (1983), Hoosiers (1986), and Field of Dreams (1989), and on television in ER (1999).

 ![]() |